masuday/Blupf90TutorialStandard/mrode_c13ex132_threshold_linear.md

 6 2 3
 ~~~~~

 As the author mentions, we should use the corrected genetic parameters ($\mathbf{G}_{c}$) as shown on p.235.
-The residual variance is 1.0 for CD and 20.0 for BW, and the residual covariance is 2.0527
-because the residual correlation is 0.459.
+The residual variance is 1.0 for CD and 20.0 for BW, and the residual covariance is 2.0527 because the residual correlation is 0.459.
 The parameter file is as follows.
-In
-our case, we exchange the order of traits i.e. the trait 1 is CD and the trait 2 is BW.
+In our case, we exchange the order of traits that is the trait 1 is CD and the trait 2 is BW.

 ~~~~~{language=blupf90 caption="param_mr13b.txt"}
 DATAFILE